sathichaitanyasaidurga/amazon-clone/README.md

 # amazon-clone
-it is a clone of amazon
+it is the clone of amazon